joehopkinson/UNIX-Shell-Implementation/README.rst

 Created as part of the Operating Systems course at VU Amsterdam.

+shell.c & shell.h is my code, the additional framework was provided.

 The code received a 9.1/10

 Compiled with ``make`` and tested against the test library with ``make check``